michaelwagstaff/wikireader-embed/README.md

-#### Notes:
+### Notes:

 $uri in the cache function should link to a directory page, currently.
 I may later offer the ability to cache pages based on other metrics.

-It is strongly advised you use a different username and password combination
+It is strongly advised you use a different username and password combination to the one listed above.

+If you are looking to save chemical symbols check out the 'periodicstats' branch.
+This is non-generic and includes my caching of symbols.

 ## To-Do

 Add a demo - will probably be on the site listed above, when fully integrated.

-I would like to add the ability to cache individual pages Improve caching and css to improve embedding - css won't affect rest of page
+I would like to add the ability to cache individual pages

+Improve caching and css to improve embedding - css won't affect rest of page